-DSG webpage on personal information protection focusses primarily on how personal information is or is not collected when people use their website and provides no information about the protection principles, or how someone can seek to amend or request their personal information.
+DSG's webpage on personal information protection focusses primarily on how personal information is or is not collected when people use their website and provides no information about the protection principles, or how someone can seek to amend or request their personal information.

-DPFEM has no information about the PIP Act or how community members can access their personal information on their various websites other than a brief statement that personal information will be managed in accordance with the PIP Act located at the bottom of their information page on Police History Record Checks.
+DPFEM has no information about the PIP Act or how community members can access their personal information on their various websites other than a brief statement that personal

-&lt;sup>18 C Fenton, Strategic Review of the Office of the Information Commissioner, 2017.
+&lt;sup>19 C Fenton, Strategic Review of the Office of the Information Commissioner, 2017.

-&lt;sup>19 Personal Information Protection Act 2004 sch | s 6(|)(a).
+&lt;sup>20 Personal Information Protection Act 2004 sch 1 s 6(1)(a).

-&lt;sup>20 This is not a statutory requirement.
+&lt;sup>21 This is not a statutory requirement.